Certificate Program for Executive Skills Development and High-Impact Leadership, Inside and Outside the Operating Room

 DESIGNED TO WORK WITH SURGEONS’ SCHEDULES

 This program was designed with surgeons’ busy schedules in mind.
-It is anchored by three international 4-day workshops in London, Boston and Shanghai, which aim to create interactive learning using Harvard's case method.
+It is anchored by three international 4-day workshops in London and Boston, which aim to create interactive learning using Harvard's case method.
 Additional core teaching is delivered through interactive webinars delivered by international experts and more than 40 on-demand lectures, which you can view at your convenience.
 The course culminates with a personalized Capstone Project, enabling you to apply what you have learned in a context that advances your immediate and long-term goals in your home institution.

 As a participant, you will improve your ability to: